SchroedingersLion/SamplingSuite2D/Readme.md

 ```c++
 "Forcefield.
 Allowed values 'mullerbrown', 'ackley', 'rosenbrock' or 'beale'."
 ```
-**Note** that the spelling needs to be identical to the one you used in the `else if` statement in the constructor before.
+**Note** that the spelling needs to be identical to the one used in the `else if` statement in the constructor before.
 Save the file and recompile the code.

 ## Observables
-The processing of observables is governed by the `measurement.h` file.
+The processing of observables is governed by the `src/measurement.h` file.
 Currently, 4 observables are stored: The $x$-coordinate, the $y$-coordinate, the kinetic temperature, and the configurational temperature.
 The resulting output file will hold time series data for these observables, with the first column holding the iteration counts.
-In case the sampler used is ZBAOABZ, it will automatically collect time series to three additional quantities: the adaptive stepsize `dt` (averaged as all the other observables), the unaveraged adaptive stepsize `dt`, and unaveraged $\zeta$ variable and print them as the last three columns of the output file.
+In case the sampler used is ZBAOABZ, it will automatically collect time series for three additional quantities: the adaptive stepsize `dt` (averaged just like the other observables), the unaveraged adaptive stepsize `dt`, and the unaveraged $\zeta$ variable.
+The resulting `csv` output file will thus have three additional columns.
 Even if averaging is activated, the last two of the three will **never** be averaged.
 In case of multiple trajectories, they will correspond to the first trajectory.

 ### Change observables to collect
-To change the collected observables or add new ones, we need to modify the `take_measurement` routine of the `Measurement` class in the `measurement.h` file.
+To change the collected observables or add new ones, we need to modify the `take_measurement` routine of the `Measurement` class in the `src/measurement.h` file.
 ```c++
         void take_measurement(const parameters& params){